- Getting there and getting around

 From Brisbane, follow the Bruce Highway north, take the Glass House Mountains tourist drive turn-off and follow the signs to the Glass House Mountains.

-The toilets at the base of Mount Tibrogargan and Mount Beerwah are wheelchair accessible.
+The toilets and a picnic table at the base of Mount Tibrogargan are wheelchair accessible.
 Access surface is gravel and grass.

 At 556 m above sea level, Mount Beerwah is the highest peak of the Glass House Mountains.
 Photo: NPRSR.

 Craggy volcanic peaks tower over a scenic patchwork of pine plantations, bushland and cultivated fields.
-Many of the peaks are protected in Glass House Mountains National Park, while the pine plantations and a range of native vegetation types are managed in several State forests and conservation parks near the park.
+Many of the peaks are protected in Glass House Mountains National Park.

 The Glass House Mountains area was a special meeting place where many Aboriginal people gathered for ceremonies and trading.
 This place is considered spiritually significant with many ceremonial sites still present and protected today.